 There are a handful of common food contact materials in small kitchen appliances that present toxicity problems.
 Almost all of the materials on our list are plastic, but ceramic makes an appearance since nearly every slow cooker has a ceramic insert.
 Here we explain what materials we don’t recommend and why.

 Non-stick coatings have become well known for their toxicity, and they’re bioaccumulative.
 Fluropolymers used in non-stick coatings were found to increase the incidents of tumors of the liver, testicles, mammary glands, and pancreas in lab animals.
-The EPA has also categorized perfluorinated compounds (PFCs) as likely carcinogenic.
-Also, a study by the Centers for Disease Control and Prevention (CDC) discovered a shocking statistic — 98% of Americans have detectable levels of PFAs or PFCs in their bodies.
-Mamavation has been studying PFC contamination closely in cookware, food packaging and water.
+The EPA has also categorized perfluorinated compounds (PFAS) as likely carcinogenic.
+Also, a study by the Centers for Disease Control and Prevention (CDC) discovered a shocking statistic — 98% of Americans have detectable levels of PFAS or PFCs in their bodies.
+Mamavation has been studying PFAS contamination closely in cookware, food packaging and water.
 These chemicals are linked with the following diseases and symptoms you don’t’ want:

 - metabolic diseases like obesity & diabetes